 Without the previous experience of building highly successful commercial apps, Hotjar did not have an optimised methodology to follow.
-They skipped the discovery process, ignored the minimum viable product (MVP), didn’t test the user experience, and dove head first into producing an all-singing all-dancing complicated app.
+They skipped the discovery process, ignored the minimum viable product (MVP), didn’t test the user experience, and dove headfirst into producing an all-singing all-dancing complicated app.

 Their app was launched in November 2017, and initial user-feedback indicated they had chosen the wrong features to include… but by then it was too late.
 By February 2018 there were only 100 active users.
-By June 2018 the app was dead, and subsequently removed from the app store.
+By June 2018 the app was dead and subsequently removed from the app store.

-7 steps to building a successful app!
+7 steps to building a successful mobile app!

 - Focus on the primary purpose of the app and discover your MVP.
 Define what the user wants, and compare that to what the user needs.
 Everyone has their list of dreams, aspirations, and wants, but it is essential to be pragmatic and realistic.
 Waracle conducts specialist Discovery Workshops, and our team of experts are adept at understanding your needs and defining the possible.

 - Identify the technologies that you need.
-Voice Control, Augmented Reality, Dynamic Mapping, or maybe you are just looking for a simple interface to visualise a multiple streams of data.
+Voice Control, Augmented Reality, Dynamic Mapping, or maybe you are just looking for a simple interface to visualise multiple streams of data.
 Different technologies need different specialists, so ensure that you have the capabilities to follow through with your plan.

 - Create basic clickable prototypes, and get them in the hands of your users.
 Listen to their critiques, and don’t be afraid to fail at this early stage.
 In the discovery phase, failing early can help ensure you don’t waste resources developing the wrong product.
-Focus on the single most important painpoint of the user, and provide them with a simple ingenious solution.
+Focus on the single most important pain point of the user, and provide them with a simple ingenious solution.
 A simple prototype in your users’ hands should create that ‘Eureka!’ moment, if your idea has the capacity to make life easier for them.
 It is often best practice to test a few different prototypes, focusing on your top-tier ‘needs’, to ensure you are starting with your maximum impact feature.

 - Enlist the support of specialists.
-An experienced team of app developers (such as the specialists here at Waracle) are able to create a MVP, with the capacity for additional features to be rolled out via updates.
+An experienced team of app developers (such as the specialists here at Waracle) are able to create an MVP, with the capacity for additional features to be rolled out via updates.
 Not only does this vastly decrease development time and costs (compared to an all-singing and all-dancing app), it also makes it easier for users to become familiar with the app.
-The First Time User Experience (FTUE) is simplified, as the most important aspects are easier to find and understand, this in turn increases retention and is an essential component for gaining traction in an unforgiving market.
+The First Time User Experience (FTUE) is simplified, as the most important aspects are easier to find and understand, this, in turn, increases retention and is an essential component for gaining traction in an unforgiving market.

 - Identify key features to release post-launch.
 It is key to a successful marketing strategy, as it allows consistent dialogue with the users as you tease each new update.
 This recurring refreshment allows the app to constantly feel new and exciting, encouraging users to be active participants in your digital ecosystem.
 Just solve ONE problem to start with, and then keep your users by subsequently solving more pain points as the demand is proven.

 - Prepare for your launch.
 With your MVP built and ready to go, there is still a lot of work to be done.
-Many brands underestimate the importance of a well-marketed launch, and often miss out on the bare minimum requirement.
+Many brands underestimate the importance of a well-marketed launch and often miss out on the bare minimum requirement.
 Aesthetically pleasing screenshots, text optimised for converting readers, and ideal keyword densities to acquire traffic, are all essential components to a professional App Store Presence.
-Because regardless of how good your app is, if your users can’t find it… then it is useless.
+Because regardless of how good your app is if your users can’t find it… then it is useless.